Giantpizzahead/bob-bot/README.md

 DISCORD_TOKEN = Discord bot token.
 DISCORD_CHANNELS = A list of channel ID strings to talk in.
 Ex: ['123', '456'] OPENAI_KEY = OpenAI API key.
+ACTIVITIES_USERNAME = (Optional) Username for logging into all activities.
+ACTIVITIES_PWD = (Optional) Password for logging into all activities.
-OPENROUTER_KEY = (Unused) OpenRouter API key.
+CHESS_STATE_JSON = (Optional) Playwright state.json file, logged in as the activities user, to use for chess (copy-pasted here).
+Without this, OPENROUTER_KEY = (Unused) OpenRouter API key.
 DEEPGRAM_KEY = (Unused) Deepgram API key.
 SUPABASE_KEY = (Unused) Supabase vector store API key.